peteallport/macflare/README.md

 # macflare

 Power tools for Cloudflare natively on macOS.

+## 🚀 Getting Started

+1. Clone the repository
+2. Open `macflare.xcodeproj` in Xcode
+3. Select your team in Signing & Capabilities
+4. Build and run!

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed setup instructions.

 ## ❤️ Support macflare

 - [ ] **COMING SOON**: Download from the App Store to support new features, enhancements, and for automatic updates.
 - [x] Know a really cool company hiring?
 [I'm a really cool guy](https://peteallport.com).
 - [x] Have deep pockets?
 Consider [sponsoring macflare](https://github.com/sponsors/peteallport).